 - Course withdrawals (W) after the drop/add period are not included in the G.P.A. calculation, but are considered a noncompletion of attempted coursework. - Incomplete (INC) grades are not included in the G.P.A. calculation but are considered a noncompletion of attempted coursework until the incomplete grade is replaced with a permanent grade and academic progress can be reevaluated. - An audit (AU) grade is not considered attempted coursework.
-It is not included in the G.P.A. calculation or completion rate determination - A satisfactory (S) grade is treated as attempted credits earned, but it is not included in the G.P.A. calculation. - An unsatisfactory (U) grade is treated as attempted credits that are not earned, but it is not included in the G.P.A. calculation. - A failing grade (F) is treated as attempted credits not earned; it will be included in the calculation of the G.P.A. and the minimum completion rate. - All grades earned for a repeated course will be included in the calculation of the G.P.A. and every repeated attempt will be included in the completion rate determination.
+It is not included in the G.P.A. calculation or completion rate determination - A satisfactory (S) grade is treated as attempted credits earned, but it is not included in the G.P.A. calculation. - An unsatisfactory (U) grade is treated as attempted credits that are not earned, but it is not included in the G.P.A. calculation. - A failing grade (F) is treated as attempted credits not earned; it will be included in the calculation of the G.P.A. and the minimum completion rate. - All grades earned for a repeated course will be recorded on the transcript and the highest grade received will be included in the GPA calculation; however, every repeated attempt will be included in the completion rate determination.